2002 UEFA European Under-19 Championship

-The 2002 UEFA European Under-19 Championship was the first edition of the UEFA European Under-19 Championship, after the previous Under-18 competition was reclassified.
+The 2002 UEFA European Under-19 Championship was the first edition of the UEFA European Under-19 Championship, after the previous Under-18 competition was renamed.
 The tournament was held in Norway, between 21 July and 28 July 2002.
 The top three teams from each group qualified for the 2003 FIFA World Youth Championship.
 Players born on or after 1 January 1983 were eligible to participate in this competition.

 The final tournament took place in seven venues located in seven cities — Bærum, Drammen, Hønefoss, Kongsvinger, Lillestrøm, Moss and Oslo.
 The winners were Spain, who beat Germany to secure their fourth title, and the top scorer was Fernando Torres, with four goals.
 This edition is also notable for Nelly Viennot becoming the first female official who participated in an UEFA-organised men's football event, after acting as assistant referee at Norway's 1–5 defeat of Slovakia on 21 July 2002.